MisterFixx/sxcu-docs/swagger/components/description.md

 ![Graphical representation of how a Snowflake is constructed](https://sxcu.net/assets/img/53fMTmLR4.png)

 ## API error reference
-sxcu.net uses internal error codes and an HTTP status code of 400 for any API error, instead of HTTP status codes.
+sxcu.net uses internal error codes and an HTTP status code of 400 for any API error, instead of per-error HTTP status codes.
 This gives us the ability to assign a unique code to each error, instead of having to reuse codes from a narrow selection of HTTP status codes.
+Each error code is specific to the endpoint it originates at, so there are some errors that have multiple error codes, but originate in different places.

 ### Table of errors
 Error | Message